w3c/wot/PRESENTATIONS/2020-06-online-f2f/README.md

 # Presentation Material from June 2020 Online WoT F2F
 This online F2F was held from 22 June 2020 to 26 June 2020.
-This directory will be used to archive presentations and make them available to people who may not have access to screen sharing duing the session.
+This directory will be used to archive presentations and make them available to people who may not have access to screen sharing during the F2F.
 All presenters should upload their presentations, ideally in advance of their session.
 Please use a name in the format `2020-06-DD-Session-Presenter.{pptx,pdf}`, for example `2020-06-22-Discovery-McCool.{pptx,pdf}`.